-Resources: SSI will invest \$50,000 each round towards funding community projects.
-SSI resources will also support applicants and provide planning and project management tools, coaching and access to SSI facilities as required or requested by the grant recipients.
-NSP members are encouraged to work together and contribute in-kind resources.
+Resources: SSI will invest \$50,000 each round towards funding community ideas.
+SSI resources will provide tailored mentoring and coaching to support sponsored projects.
+NSP members area available to support development of ideas, applications and auspice to assist with implementation.

-Grant size: Up to \$10,000 per project
+Sponsorship size: Up to \$10,000